Chinese first lady escapes pomp of British visit to charm students and eye robots

 However as China has tried to soften its image abroad she has re-emerged into the limelight.

-She has broken the mould of Chinese first wives who have kept an intentionally low-profile since the 1970s with her advocacy for education and her status as a fashion icon.
+She has broken the mold of Chinese first wives who have kept an intentionally low-profile since the 1970s with her advocacy for education and her status as a fashion icon.

-The China Daily newspaper last year compared Peng with U.S first lady Michelle Obama calling them both symbols of glamour who "stand uneclipsed by their more powerful husbands."
+The China Daily newspaper last year compared Peng with U.S first lady Michelle Obama calling them both symbols of glamor who "stand uneclipsed by their more powerful husbands."

 Peng's fashion sense has not gone unnoticed in Britain.
 Scientists at Imperial College London university presented her with a perfectly fitted cape on Wednesday after experts studied 700 photos of her to create the garment.